iangdp/iangdp.github.io/_posts/2023-03-16-Simultaneous-Sparkles.md

 This post includes a description of this assignment, a photo of my working sets of LEDS, and a tip/hint I would give to my past self while completing this deliverable.

-This program was designed to simulate different colored LEDS turning on in the pattern of different fireflies.
-This assignment gave us practice coding in Arduino!
+This program was designed to simulate different colored LEDS turning on in the pattern of different fireflies simultaneously.
+This assignment built on the last assignment where we made individual sets of LEDS turn on in the pattern of firerflies, but separately!

 **Photo of LEDs Working Simultaneously**